113 Comments

 Famous in her 20s, she refused literacy, dying illiterate at 91.
 She dodged the bloodhounds for 100s of miles claiming Divine Guidance... she feared literacy would have interfered with that Guidance.
 The Founders, Tubman, Einstein, Scientist Inventor of CBT, Quakers, all claimed Divine Guidance(in the Philadelphia area).
 But we Americans HATE TO BE TOLD WHAT TO DOπŸ€”πŸ™„πŸ˜πŸ•΅πŸ˜πŸ€¦πŸ™‰πŸ˜Ά....so we default to being "driven by our egos."....

-...aka...We are"Hard Wired" to get Defensive when questioned... or told what to do by a Non-Tribe person.
+...aka...We are"Hard Wired" to get Defensive when questioned... or told what to do by someone outside of our Tribe.
 For my Thesis on the Evolutionary Origins of the Ego DM Direct Message me to join our Focus Group

 Expand full comment